tendermint/farming/x/farming/spec/08_proposal.md

 	EpochAmount sdk.Coins
 	// epoch_ratio specifies the distributing amount by ratio EpochRatio sdk.Dec
-	// reward_denoms specifies the whitelist of reward coin denoms that this plan will distribute RewardDenoms []string
+	// reward_denoms specifies the whitelist of reward coin denoms that the plan will distribute RewardDenoms []string
 }
 ```